|

 Halloween isn’t widely celebrated in Turkey.
 Those who do observe it tend to gather at bars dressed in costumes, enjoying their favorite foods and drinks.

-I hope after that you have a better understanding of Turkey cultural holidays and how they impact life here in Turkey.
+I hope after that you have a better understanding of Turkey’s cultural holidays and how they impact life here in Turkey.

-Some of them will be a bigger deal when traveling like Ramadan while others may not impact you at all.
+Some of them can have an impact on your travels, like Ramadan and Kurban Bayrami, while others may not impact you at all, like everything else.

 Have you celebrated any Turkish holidays?